2015 UNHCR country operations profile - Djibouti

 | Overview |

-Djibouti has a high national unemployment rate, placing further economic pressure on the country.
-Work opportunities and prospects of local integration for refugees are limited, which has implications on their livelihood opportunities.
+The country has limited natural resources and is struggling to recover from the continuous drought of recent years.
+Djibouti has a high national unemployment rate, placing further economic pressure on the population.
+Work opportunities and prospects for refugees' local integration are scarce: this affects livelihood opportunities.

-Given its geographic location and environmental conditions, as well as the socio-economic and security situation in the region, Djibouti has also increasingly become a transit country for mixed migratory movements to other countries such as Yemen.
+Its geographic location, environmental conditions, and regional socio-economic and security situation mean Djibouti has increasingly become a transit country for mixed migratory movements to other countries such as Yemen, and beyond to the Gulf States and Europe.

-In 2014-2015, the Government of Djibouti will continue to provide land for the establishment of refugee camps, and the Office National d'Assistance aux Réfugiés et Sinistrés (ONARS) will manage water, food distribution and security.
+In 2015, UNHCR will continue to count on the hospitality and support extended to refugees and asylum-seekers by the Djibouti Government, including the provision of land for the two refugee camps.
+The Office National d'Assistance aux Réfugiés et Sinistrés (ONARS) will manage water, food distribution and security.

 People of concern

-Djibouti hosts over 25,000 people of concern to UNHCR, including over 21,000 refugees and more than 4,200 asylum-seekers.
-This population includes Somalis, Ethiopians and Eritreans, the majority of whom fled as a result of conflict and violence in their countries of origin, with women and children representing over 70 per cent of the refugee population in the two camps.
+The main populations of concern to UNHCR in Djibouti in 2015 are estimated to be approximately 23,000 refugees and more than 5,000 asylum-seekers.
+While mainly Somalis, there are also Ethiopians and Eritreans who fled their homes as a result of persistent conflict and violence in their countries of origin, with women and children representing more than 70 per cent of the refugee population in the two refugee camps.

 | Response |